Obtaining Life Insurance with Depression- How does It Impact your Rates?

 Why is this important?
 The life insurance carriers will have several questions and ways of evaluating the current state of your depression.
 Knowing where you fall within the depression spectrum is what allows the insurance carriers to correctly rate your case and assign your risk class.

 Depression can come in many different forms.
 How many?
 9 according to our calculations but one could argue even more fall into this category.
+It’s important to learn which mood disorder category you may ultimately land in so let’s cover that briefly.

 Your main 9 forms of depression.